 Cox thought he knew what this trip meant to the men, many of whom had never before visited the nation's capitol.
 As their caravan pulled into Washington DC after two nights on the road, Cox commented that the men caught sight of the Capitol dome and "...forgot that they were hungry; they forgot that their clothes had not dried from the rain.
 They stared like pilgrims viewing some sacred shrine--and it was a shrine for them.
 It was a symbol of all they hope and believe that America should mean to its citizens."

 Mellon's motives for providing such relief remain mysterious, given that he can hardly be viewed as a friend to organized labor and welfare efforts.
 Ever a proponent of laissez-faire philosophies, in his role as Secretary of the Treasury Mellon had continuously encouraged President Hoover to allow the Depression to run its course without intervention.
 But embroiled as he was in politically motivated impeachment proceedings designed to make him the fall-guy for Hoover's embattled administration, perhaps Andrew Mellon saw here an opportunity to embarrass Hoover while supporting hometown efforts.
 Such petty revenge seems to me to be rather out of character for Mellon, but he certainly had no desire to emulate Hoover's attitudes at this point.
-I think his generosity may also have had its roots in a genuine belief that charity should be a morally imperative, financially responsible, but quietly-done endeavor.
-Mellon accordingly gave regularly, usually privately, and often on a grand scale to those individuals and causes that were significant to him.
-Aloof he might have been but he was not cold-hearted, and so this seemingly contradictory help for poor stranded Pittsburghers (who also happened to be Catholics and liberals and union organizers, oh my) may well have sprung from a sincere desire to privately help those in need.
+I think his generosity was also grounded in his belief that charity should be a morally imperative, financially responsible, discreet endeavor.
+Mellon gave regularly but usually privately, and often on a grand scale to those individuals and causes that were significant to him.
+Aloof he might have been, but he was not cold-hearted.
+This seemingly contradictory help for poor stranded Pittsburghers (who also happened to be Catholics and liberals and union organizers, oh my) may well have sprung from a sincere desire to privately help hometown men in need.